-An internationally recognized certificate from the International Sivananda Yoga Vedanta Centre (ISYVC) organization is awarded on successful completion of the course.
+An internationally-recognised certificate from the International Sivananda Yoga Vedanta Centre (ISYVC) organization is awarded on successful completion of the course.
 The diploma is entitled 'Yoga Siromani'.

-The course is officially recognized by the Yoga Alliance in the USA and Canada for the 200 hours Registered Yoga School Standards
+The course is officially recognised by the Yoga Alliance in the USA and Canada for the 200 hours Registered Yoga School Standards.

 - How to teach beginners the sun salutation and the twelve basic postures

 - How to teach the basic open class